Knott’s Berry Farm tower climber near Supreme Scream ride prompts police response

 The popular Knott’s Berry Farm theme park in Southern California drew a police response Saturday night after a man apparently climbed a metal tower near the park’s Supreme Scream ride, according to reports.

+The man eventually came down safely, police in Buena Park tweeted shortly after 9 p.m. local time.

-Images posted by FOX 11 of Los Angeles showed the climber just below a large American flag at the top of the tower.
+Earlier, images posted by FOX 11 of Los Angeles showed the climber just below a large American flag at the top of the tower.

-Buena Park Police tweeted around 8 p.m. local time, confirming the incident.
+Police previously tweeted around 8 p.m. local time, confirming the incident.

 CHEMICAL LEAK AT SIX FLAGS WATER PARK IN TEXAS AFFECTS 65 PEOPLE; HAZMAT TEAM RESPONDS